AndyHoang/AndyHoang.github.io/docs/blog/tech/2023-03-03-when-no-mean-yes.md

 * Communication styles vary from person to person and from culture.
 For some people, “no” means "not possible".
 To that person, "not possible" means that there is no need to discuss further and any more questions might aggravate the situation or the relationship and might be seen as disrespectful by ignoring the answer that was given.

 * To someone from a negotiating culture, NO just means we have not yet reached an agreement.
-To expert negotiators, NO is just an opening gambit--a place to start the discussion.
+To expert negotiators, NO is just an opening gambit; a place to start the discussion.

 ## Should I say YES or NO, though?